 then find null values from each column.

 It will give output in True or False, where True value represents the Null value is present and false means there is no null value in the column.
-Where we get column wise maximum null values, it is better to drop that column from table.
+Where we get column-wise maximum null values, it is better to drop that column from the table.
 Now here BUI_NAME has maximum null values so we can drop this column as:

 To Remove unwanted rows having maximum NaN values: